 [Section 24 inserted by No. 5 of 2008 s.
 20.]

 25A.
-Request to Small Business Commissioner
+Resolution of matter using Small Business Development Corporation Act 1983 s.
+15C or 15E, request for

 A person who may, under this Act, make an application, referral or submission to the Tribunal may request the Small Business Commissioner —